-Individual script call by means of URL expansion when starting a web client session
+Individual script call by means of URL expansion when starting a zenon Web Client session

-The HTML web engine allows the individual execution of zenon functions as part of a session start for an HTML web client.
-In doing so, the function is executed by a script and the corresponding script function: Execute.
-The name of the desired start function can be transferred by the startfunction argument in the URL for the call-up of the website.
-To do this, the function for the execution of the script must be explicitly approved for call-up as a URL start function.
+The HTML Web Engine allows the individual execution of zenon functions as part of a session start for an HTML web client.
+The function is executed by a script that is started using the Script: execute function.
+The name of the desired start function is transferred in the URL for the call to the web page with the startfunction argument.
+The function for the execution of the script must be explicitly approved for call-up as a URL start function.

-Note: All settings that are required for the use of the URL start function must be set in the project at the time of the conversion (compilation for web).
+Note: All settings that are required for the use of the URL start function must be set in the project at the time of compilation for the web.